jsyang/artillery-p2p/README.md

 - game state gets out of sync easily during play when latency / packet loss gets bad
   - ghost tanks may remain when you die
+  - dead entities need to be removed
 - need timestamping for outgoing and incoming messages for ordering
 - [stun / turn server may be required](https://stackoverflow.com/questions/20068944)
+- break p2p client / server out into a lib by itself
+    - general clean up

 ## Learnings